Snatch Straps, Winch Rigging Accessories, Hi-lift Jack Accessories, Recovery Boards, Shackles, and other Commonly Used Recovery Gear

 The most expensive single piece of recovery gear I have is the Warn Winch with a synthetic line and 10,000-pound capacity.
 At the end of the day, I’ve seen various articles on what size winch to buy and the general recommendation is 150%+ of the weight of the vehicle.
 That should be enough pulling power to get out of deep mud.

-At the end of the winch line, I’ve attached a Factor 55 product (The Splicer XTV) that acts as a shackle with a closed loop instead of the supplied hook from Warn.
+At the end of the winch line, I’ve attached a Factor 55 product (The Splicer XTV) that acts as a shackle with a closed-loop or “Closed System Winching” instead of the supplied hook from Warn.
 The theory behind this product is that it’s safer than a hook (no gap to slip through, solid construction with a higher breaking strength) and provides full cover for the winch line protecting it from UV light.

 There are 2 ways to use a winch.
-The Vehicle with the winch can be stationary and pull another vehicle (or other items that need to be moved), or the winch line can be attached to a stationary object to pull the vehicle itself.
-If the winch vehicle is stationary pulling another vehicle, you will need to use shackles and consider recovery points as described above.
+The Vehicle with the winch can be stationary and pull another vehicle or other items that need to be moved (vehicle assisted recovery), or the winch line can be attached to a stationary object (self-assisted recovery) to pull the vehicle itself.
+If the winch vehicle is stationary pulling another vehicle, you will need to use bow shackles or soft shackles and consider only load rated frame-mounted recovery points as described above.
 The winch line takes the place of snatch straps.
+Do not use snatch straps for winching.

 If the winch vehicle needs pulling you will need to attach to a stationary object.
 If that’s another vehicle, you will again need to use shackles as noted above.
 You can also attach to a tree, a large rock or to the ground itself with different gear:

 If there are no trees close enough, you can attach to a large rock or the ground itself using a Deadman Land Anchor (Deadmanoffroad.com).
-That’s a fairly new product with plenty of YouTube videos to show you how it works.
-It’s basically a heavy canvas tarp with a thick protective coating and heavy straps that you can bury in dirt, sand or snow to act as a lightweight ground anchor.
-You can also use it as a Tree saver and it’s big enough to wrap around a large rock.
-I haven’t used it yet, but the online videos are convincing.
+If you have not seen this, there are plenty of YouTube videos to show you how it works.
+It’s basically a heavy canvas tarp with a thick protective coating and heavy straps that you can bury in dirt, sand, or snow to act as a lightweight ground anchor.
+You can also use it as a tree saver and it’s big enough to wrap around a large rock.
+I haven’t used it yet, but the online videos are convincing and it’s a very universal recovery tool.

-Snatch Blocks are large pulleys that can be attached to a line.
-They are split so you can attach them to the middle of the winch line without running the entire cable through it.
-The snatch blocks act like a pulley to double the pulling capacity of the winch by doubling the length of the pull itself.
+Snatch blocks are large pulleys that can be attached to a line.
+Many companies such as ARB and WARN make snatch block and now Factor 55 has a new product (RRP – Rope Retention Pulley) that is lighter, and technically stronger than its counterparts.
+Traditional snatch blocks are split so you can attach them to the middle of the winch line without running the entire cable through it.
+The RRP is similar in theory however it has rubber points that hold the line in place.
+Snatch blocks act as a pulley to double the winching load capacity by doubling the length of the pull itself.
 With enough snatch blocks (3 or more) you can even winch your vehicle backwards.
-Search “winching backwards” for several how-to documents and videos.
+There are many videos out there on winching backwards that can help explain how the process works.

-A Warn Winch Damper is a mandatory piece of gear when using steel cable.
-The damper (any heavy rubber mat, coat, coat or blanket) is placed on the steel line in case it snaps.
+A Warn Winch Damper is a mandatory piece of gear when using steel cable and highly recommend for a synthetic line as well.
+The damper (any heavy rubber mat, coat, coat, or blanket) is placed on the steel line in case it snaps.
 The damper would help hold down the line close to the ground and minimize the effect of the snapped steel cable acting as a whip.
 There is much less risk when using a synthetic rope, but a damper can come in handy to act as a knee pad or a line marker to keep others from crossing your winch line.

 Hi-lift Jack and Accessories